reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

 cancel.OnNext(Unit.Default);
 ```

-Of course, you wouldn't normally create a subject specifically for cancellation.
-Normally you already have some other observable that you want to use as a cancellation signal.
+Of course, you wouldn't normally create a subject specifically for cancelation.
+Normally you already have some other observable that you want to use as a cancelation signal.
 An obvious example is having one command cancel another:

 ```cs
 public class SomeViewModel : ReactiveObject